Kodokan–Totsuka rivalry: First challenges

 According to chronicles by Tsunejiro Tomita and his son Tsuneo, the first taryujiai against a Totsuka member was in 1885.
 Daihachi Ichikawa, a master of Tenshin Shinyō-ryū affiliated to Totsuka, had opened his own dojo in Tokyo, and Kano and six followers paid a visit.
-The judokas practiced randori with the resident jujutsukas and other guests, but among all of them it was Shiro Saigo, the Kodokan's top apprentice, who stood out, throwing down all his sparring partners with ease.
-In response, Ichikawa himself visited the Kodokan shortly after, accompanied by Matsugoro Okuda and Morikichi Otake from Totsuka Yoshin-ryū.
-They demanded to host a challenge, but Kano was out that day, so Saigo and Tomita decided to accept in his absence.
+The judokas practiced randori with the resident jujutsukas and other guests, but among all of them Shiro Saigo, the Kodokan's top apprentice, stood out, throwing down all of his sparring partners with ease.
+In response, Ichikawa himself visited the Kodokan shortly thereafter, accompanied by Matsugoro Okuda and Morikichi Otake from Totsuka Yoshin-ryū.
+They demanded a challenge, but Kano was out that day, so Saigo and Tomita decided to accept in his absence.
 Saigo fought Okuda who, despite being taller and heavier, was thrown down repeatedly by koshi nage and deashi barai before being finished by yama arashi.
 Okuda suffered a concussion and had to be carried away.
 Despite the victory, Kano was not pleased with the match when he found out, as he thought his apprentices had shown themselves too eager to fight.

 In 1886, another Tenshin Shinyō-ryū dojo was opened in Tokyo, this time by master Magoroku Hachitani.
 Kano could not assist, but he sent Tomita, Takisaburo Tobari and several other Kodokan trainees to pay the obliged visit.
-However, when Tomita was performing randori with Mamoru, Magoroku's 14 years old son, he was approached by Hansuke Nakamura from Ryoi Shinto-ryū.
-A police hand-to-hand instructor with ties to the Totsuka school, Nakamura wanted revenge for his partners and challenged Tomita to a match.
-The latter described himself as too scared to accept, as Nakamura was much heavier and more experienced, but he eventually conceded.
+However, when Tomita was performing randori with Mamoru, Magoroku's 14 year old son, he was approached by Hansuke Nakamura from Ryoi Shinto-ryū.
+A police hand-to-hand instructor with ties to the Totsuka school, Nakamura wanted revenge for his associates and challenged Tomita to a match.
+The latter described himself as too scared to accept, as Nakamura was much heavier and more experienced, but he eventually accepted.
 As soon as the match started, Tomita immediately scored a tomoe nage, and he repeated the technique two more times before his shocked opponent managed to block it.
 The judoka followed with an ouchi gari, which Nakamura blocked, and a hiza guruma, which seemed successful, but the jujutsuka pulled Tomita to the ground and tried to pin him with kami-shiho-gatame.
 In the process, however, Tomita locked a gyaku-juji-jime from the bottom.
 Trapped in the chokehold, Nakamura showed signs of hypoxia, so Hachitani stopped the match before he lost consciousness.
 Word of the Kodokan's victory spread quickly.

-Aside from Tomita's own version of the facts, Nakamura's apprentice Kazuo Ishibashi spoke about the fight in his memories, stating the loss drove Nakamura to stop drinking alcohol and start training intensely to get retribution from the Kodokan.
+Aside from Tomita's own version of the facts, Nakamura's apprentice Kazuo Ishibashi spoke about the fight in his memoir, stating the loss drove Nakamura to stop drinking alcohol and start training intensely to get retribution from the Kodokan.
 A measure of revenge for the Totsuka school would be obtained by its member Taro Terushima, who reportedly dominated judoka Sumitomo Arima at the Ichikawa dojo later in the year.